wpsharks/s2member-kb/tutorials/2015/7-automatically-redirecting-to-a-protected-page-after-login.md

 ---
-title: Automatically Redirecting to a Protected Page after Login
+title: Automatically Redirecting to a Protected Page After a User Logs In to Your Site
 categories: tutorials
 tags: mu-plugins-hacks,login-registration
 author: raamdev